 Hurst Parish is predominantly agricultural, semi-rural and most people live here because of its character, community and the congeniality of living in an attractive village but close enough to major transport links and towns.

-Development Limit around Hurst in 2018.
+Current Development Limit around Hurst

-The WBC Managing Development Delivery Plan (2014) builds on the Core Strategy and includes more detailed policies for development of the Borough http://www.wokingham.gov.uk/planning/planning-policy/local-plan-and-planning-policies/ .
+The WBC Managing Development Delivery Plan (2014) builds on the Core Strategy and includes more detailed policies for development of the Borough.
+The key policies in the MDD relating to Hurst are CC01 and CC02.

 WBC also have Topic Based Policies, for example, how they regard development in residential gardens.

 Then you have the recently updated National Planning Policy Framework (2019), this drives all local and national policies.

 The Future of Hurst

 In 2017 the White Paper ‘Fixing our Broken Housing Market’ was presented to Parliament by the Secretary of State for Communities and Local Government.
 The overall conclusion was that there is a national housing shortage.

 As of November 2020 Wokingham Borough Council have more than the required 5 year deliverable housing supply and for the last few years have consistently built over and above the required number demanded by central Government.
 In October this year, central Government put forward a proposal 'Planning for the Future' to change the future of housing and how permissions would be put into zones and the process would be less democratic, taking away much of the decisions about where housing should be built from the local authorities.